harshithva/incognito/README.md

 ## Jersey Details collection Web App

- Web App was built to collect jersey details(name, size, no).
+ This Web App was built to collect jersey details(name, size, no).

 ## How to get this project Working!